Contents

 To sort by which pages have been viewed the least, click the down arrow next to “Views” on the “Pages and Screens” report.
 This will sort the pages with the least viewed at the top.

-This is perhaps the most useful tool in evaluating your current navigation structure, as it shows how users interact with your navigation menu.
-Orbit Media gives a good breakdown of how to access your path exploration and insights you might discover from it:
+This is one of our favorite tools for evaluating your site structure because it shows how users interact with your navigation menu.
+Orbit Media gives a good breakdown of how to access your path exploration and the insights you might discover from it:

 …then you make a segment or filter to exclude those visitors while analyzing lead generation marketing.